benjaminoakes/www.benjaminoakes.com/_posts/2014-03-11-converting-a-hexdump-to-binary-soundplay-on-beos.md

 ---
 I recently inherited an old machine with a 150 MHz AMD K6-2 CPU and 32 MB RAM.
 That&#8217;s a _really_ meager machine, even for the time it was built (circa 1999).

-I was planning to just donate it to Goodwill Reboot&#8230; but before I did, I wondered what I could possibly do with it.
+I was planning to just donate it to Goodwill Reboot... but before I did, I wondered what I could possibly do with it.
 My first computer was a 133 MHz Pentium with maybe 32 or 64 MB of RAM, so there was a certain sentimentality for a machine like it.
 It had Windows 98 installed, which was interesting but only in passing.
 (I sold the install CD on Amazon for $20 surprisingly).
 Win98 was depressingly slow.
 I tried a semi-modern, lightweight Linux (a [2005 release of Damn Small Linux](http://www.damnsmalllinux.org/)), and it wasn&#8217;t much better.

 As [I&#8217;ve mentioned before](http://www.benjaminoakes.com/tag/beos/), I was a fan of the BeOS back in the day.
 It had a great ability to squeeze an amazing amount of power out of meager hardware.
 Scot Hacker definitely nailed it when [he wrote](http://www.birdhouse.org/beos/refugee/) that &#8220;anyone who has spent time with BeOS is forever spoiled, their expectations for OS technology permanently affected.&#8221; (Although I mostly use Ubuntu now, I also landed on Mac OS X after BeOS like Scot.
 In comparison to BeOS, OSX is incredibly resource hungry, albeit providing plenty of charm.)

 So I had to try BeOS on the machine too.
 It was surprisingly easy to get [the free version of BeOS R5](http://www.bebits.com/app/2680) installed.
 That was especially meaningful to me, since I&#8217;ve never gotten BeOS working in VirtualBox; apparently there are some rarely used features of the x86 architecture that BeOS depends on.
-After getting the OS installed, it really wasn&#8217;t much more work to get SoundPlay &#8212; an MP3/Vorbis player &#8212; up and running.
+After getting the OS installed, it really wasn&#8217;t much more work to get SoundPlay -- an MP3/Vorbis player -- up and running.
 It runs **incredibly** fast for 150MHz/32MB.
 I could play music and even write a little Ruby in Vim at the same time.

 So for now, the box is reborn as a BeOS-powered jukebox down in the basement.
 An appropriate use, given the place that music and this particular OS have had in my life.
 Is it woefully outdated?
 Yes.
 But this was really more of a sentimental journey than anything, and it can actually do something useful.